mwong510ca/Algorithm-26WayRadixTrie-Boggle/README.md

+###Preface
-Beyond the [lecture] of the R-way tire and ternary search tries (TST).
+Besides the [lecture] of the R-way tire and ternary search tries (TST).
 I found [Radix (PATRICIA) trie] on the internet, it reduce the depth of TST, but not beat the search performance of R-way trie.
 <pre>
                   Search hit      Search miss          Insert        Space
     R-way trie    L               log (base R) N       L             (R + 1) * N